MicrosoftDocs/entra-docs/docs/identity/app-proxy/overview-what-is-app-proxy.md

 * Applications hosted behind a Remote Desktop Gateway
 * Rich client apps that are integrated with the [Microsoft Authentication Library (MSAL)](~/identity-platform/v2-overview.md)

-App Proxy works with apps that use the following native authentication protocol:
+application proxy works with apps that use the following native authentication protocol:

 * [**Integrated Windows authentication (IWA)**](./how-to-configure-sso-with-kcd.md).
 For IWA, the Application proxy connectors use Kerberos Constrained Delegation (KCD) to authenticate users to the Kerberos application.

-App Proxy also supports the following authentication protocols with third-party integration or in specific configuration scenarios:
+Application proxy also supports the following authentication protocols with third-party integration or in specific configuration scenarios:

 * [**Header-based authentication**](./application-proxy-configure-single-sign-on-with-headers.md).
 This sign-on method uses a third-party authentication service called PingAccess and is used when the application uses headers for authentication.
 In this scenario, authentication is handled by PingAccess.
 * [**Forms- or password-based authentication**](./application-proxy-configure-single-sign-on-password-vaulting.md).
 With this authentication method, users sign on to the application with a username and password the first time they access it.
 After the first sign-on, Microsoft Entra ID supplies the username and password to the application.
 In this scenario, authentication is handled by Microsoft Entra ID.